William Aplin

-William Aplin (27 April 1840 – 18 February 1901) was an Australian pioneer, businessman and politician of Queensland, Australia in the 19th century.
+William Aplin (27 April 1840 – 18 February 1901) was an Australian pioneer, businessman and politician of Queensland in the 19th century.

 Early life

 William Aplin was born on 'Sticklepath' farm near Combe St Nicholas, Somerset, England and baptised in St Nicholas Anglican church there in 1840.

 He was raised a middle child in a family of six, to a rural life in a well to do yeoman farming family in Dorset and Wiltshire.
-He was trained from an early age in the way of Yeoman martial arts including riding and shooting.
+He was trained from an early age in the way of Yeoman martial arts, including riding and shooting.
 He received an education and finished at the Bourton Academy in East Tisbury, Wiltshire.
 He was raised in the Anglican Christian faith.

-Aplin was recorded living and working as an agricultural labourer at Awliscombe, Devon, in the England census of 1861.
-He emigrated at 22 years of age, for a better life in the new British colony of Queensland.
-He travelled well as a cabin class passenger on the sailing ship Wanata, out of London on 2 November 1862, and which stopped to load more passengers at Cork, Ireland on 12 Nov, and landed at Brisbane, Queensland on 20 Feb 1863.
+William Aplin was recorded living and working as an agricultural labourer at Awliscombe, Devon, in the England census of 1861.
+He emigrated at 22 years of age, for a better life in the new British Colony of Queensland.
+He travelled well, as a cabin class passenger on the sailing ship Wanata, out of London on 2 November 1862, and which stopped to load more passengers at Cork, Ireland on 12 Nov, and landed at Brisbane, Queensland on 20 Feb 1863.
 He obtained a position as a sales representative for merchants Seaward, Marsh & Company, at Port Denison, Bowen, Queensland in 1863, on the wild northern frontier of settlement.